-You should plan to use a calculator for the lectures.
+Bring a calculator to the lecture.
 It should be able to do trig functions, square root, log, exponential notation.
 You do not need a fancy graphing calculator.
 You will also need your calculator for the exams.
 Your calculator is an important tool for the course, and you should be familiar with it.
 Calculators may not be shared in the exams.
 You may not use the calculator function of a mobile phone in the exams.

 There are no recitations.
-The lecture functions as a recitation, insofar as you are guided towards learning how to solve problems on the material in the lecture notes and in the homework problems
+The lecture functions as a recitation, insofar as you are guided towards learning how to solve problems on the material in the lecture notes and in the homework problems.